chenjrg/quizzu/README.md

 # Ryo-Tracker
-A mobile app to serve as an information hub for the Ryo cryptocurrency community (Roadmap: tickers + holdings, news, built in blo
+A mobile app to serve as an information hub for the Ryo cryptocurrency community (Roadmap: tickers + holdings, news, built in blockchain explore